lejeunen/containers-infrastructure-environments/README.md

 ```

-Note the vpc and private subnet ids

 ### EKS

-Set the vpc and subnet ids in the terragrunt file
+The vpc and subnet ids are obtained from the VPC module

 ```
 cd dev-account/eu-central-1/dev/eks